-Focus on essentials!
 Yes, when you walk into bed bath and beyond and you see all of this cool interesting stuff, and you want it.
 Spoiler alert: you will not use 90% of that stuff.
 Focus on what you know you will need.
-Stuff like a laundry hamper, a desk lamp, and an alarm clock.
+Laundry hamper, a desk lamp, and an alarm clock are essentials.
 You don’t need a lot of decorative desk items, or kitchen items.
-Unless you are truly a die hard baker, it is very unlikely you need to bring kitchen items.
+Unless you are truly a die hard chef, it is very unlikely you need to bring kitchen items.
+The dorm kitchens are crowded and dirty, so you will want to eat most meals in the dining halls.
 Silverware, a few plates, bowls, and cups should be all you need.
 If you want to bake, most dorms let you rent out cookware so you don’t have to have your own.
 These items take up a lot of space and are rarely used.

 That’s all for this post, but keep an eye out for the next two posts in this series focused on helping you feel totally prepared for college move in!
 Next we’ll be tackling what you really need to pack for a successful first semester!